jmk0/rome/cad/stl/filament_sensors/orbiter_1_5_sensor/readme.md

 - 1 x 5mm x 2mm N45 permanent round magnet
 - 2 x M2x12mm screws
 - 2 x M2 hex nuts
-- 1 x M6 PTFE fitting
+- 1 x M6 PTFE fitting (you can use the one from the orbiter)

 ## Printing
 - 0.2mm first layer height